minhphanhvu/spot/README.md

 2. Run `bundle exec rake db:create RAILS_ENV=development`  to create databases.
 3. Run `bundle exec rake db:migrate` to apply migrations from migrations changes to the schema.db.
 4. Run `bundle exec rake db:seed RAILS_ENV=development` to populate the database `spot_development`.

+# Create new migrations
+bundle exec rake db:create_migration NAME=name_of_migration_inserted_here
+bundle exec rake db:migrate

+# Branches
+We create branches for local dev and push these live to be integrated into `main`.

+git fetch <- this will tell us what's changed git pull <- on main branch to get the latest version git co -b <branch name> <- to create a new branch (work away and commit changes.
+When ready...) git push --set-upstream origin <branch name> <- to push to github